310 N.E. Evans Street / McMinnville, OR, 97128

 Add to Calendar

-Presented by: Kevin Curry, Linfield College Director of Video and Digital ContentCo-sponsored by: Linfield College
+Presented by: Kevin Curry, Linfield College director of integrated media and adjunct facultyCo-sponsored by: Linfield College

 5:30 p.m. doors, 6:30 p.m. programFree admissionAll ages welcome

 U.S Senator Mark Hatfield, arguably the most influential elected official in Oregon’s history, was known for being unafraid to stand up for his beliefs.
 At the 1973 National Prayer Breakfast, he called on America to “turn in repentance from the sin that scarred our national soul.”
 President Nixon was not pleased.
 Join us to learn about the fallout, the president’s conversation with the Rev. Billy Graham captured on the infamous Nixon tapes, and Hatfield’s surprising decision following Nixon’s resignation.About the Speaker:Kevin Curry was an executive producer of the documentary film The Gentleman of the Senate: Oregon's Mark Hatfield and is a doctoral candidate in public affairs at The Hatfield School of Government at Portland State University.
 He is the director of integrated media and an adjunct professor at Linfield College. *Photo credit: U.S. Senate Historical Office

 These monthly, free events are open to everyone interested in Oregon and Pacific Northwest history.
 Co-sponsored by like-minded historical and civic organizations, we bring you experts, scholars, first-person experiencers and historians who expound on topics from Lewis and Clark to shipwrecks, hop growing to women pioneers and far, far beyond.
 It's like being back in the classroom - except this time you get to settle into comfortable seats and enjoy a drink or two with dinner while you listen and learn.

 This event is eligible for a History Pub Stamp

 Site handcrafted in Ashland, Oregon by Project A